learn-co-students/dumbo-se-030920/26-intro-to-js/README.md

   * Week 3 - Project week & shiny new JS

   * Three essential pillars of front-end web programming
+    - HTML - Hyper TEXT Markup Language (Skeleton/Structure)
+    - CSS - Cascading Stylesheets (Aesthetics/Accessibility )
+    - JS - Javascript (Interactions/ Muscle)

     * Three essential pillars of JS
+      - DOM Manipulation - Manipulating/changing what the user sees on our website
+      - Communication with the Server - Request/response that allow us to get/send information
+      - Event Listeners - When an event happens, what do we want to do

+      When an event happens,
+      We will communicate to the server,
+      And change what we see on the website.

 ## Lecture Expectations
 * Participation